[This essay was originally published in July 2013.]

 It’s made me feel closer than ever to the night of June 16, 1937.
 Despite the strengths (and weaknesses) of Blitzstein’s work, it’s true that a great deal of Cradle’s appeal has to do with the circumstances of its original production and its first public performance — certainly one of the greatest theatre stories ever told.
 So, what I find overwhelming about the original cast recording is that this is the original cast.
 These are the actual members of Federal Theatre Project 891, who rose from their seats at the Venice Theatre on June 16, 1937, in defiance of their government, their employer, their union, and their economic self-interest, and lent their voices to Blitzstein’s songs.
 That’s the real Olive Stanton.

-Maybe we call it a draw on the question of her inexperience, but I think Olive Stanton is wonderful on the record.
-Most accounts of June 16, 1937 describe a quavering soprano joining Blitzstein’s tenor during the opening song, but maybe it was nerves — the record shows that Ms. Stanton had a husky, sighing alto voice, full of the same combination of optimism and world-weariness that pervades Blitzstein’s writing.
+I think Olive Stanton is wonderful on the record.
+Most accounts of June 16, 1937 describe a timid, quavering soprano joining Blitzstein’s tenor during the opening song, but maybe it was nerves — the record shows that Ms. Stanton had a husky, sighing alto voice, full of the same combination of optimism and world-weariness that pervades Blitzstein’s writing.
 In the very first sung line of the show, her voice rises up on the word home, and it’s instantly moving; it makes perfect sense that Welles saw her as a plaintive survivor.
-Her singing is unpolished, honest, and very expressive.
+Her singing is unpolished, honest, and expressive.
 On “The Nickel Under The Foot,” she sings with a drawn, weary, unsteady voice that suggests Blitzstein was grooming his own Lotte Lenya.
 Listen to Lenya on Threepenny, and listen to Blitzstein’s own recording of “The Nickel Under The Foot,” and they sort of add up to Olive Stanton.
-Blitzstein seems to have liked her; he later cast her in a concert version of his I’ve Got the Tune, and thought of her as a standard against which to measure future interpreters of the role of Moll in Cradle.
+Blitzstein seems to have liked her; he later cast her in a concert version of his “radio opera” I’ve Got the Tune, and regarded her as a standard against which to measure future interpreters of the role of Moll in Cradle.

 It is, I suppose, the definitive rendition of “The Nickel Under The Foot,” and it’s almost the best.
 It seems to me there’s a change of tone built into the final verse of this song, and only Patti LuPone has marked it with the proper rueful vocal surge.
 Olive Stanton just marches to the end.
 It’s probably not fair to compare Olive Stanton to Patti LuPone, but listen to the 1964 Blitzstein memorial concert — Barbara Harris is a pro, and she doesn’t come close to Stanton in emotional expression.

 Elsewhere where I’ve written about Cradle, I’ve declared my love for Howard da Silva.
-It is impossible for me to hear the name Benjamin Franklin without thinking of da Silva’s brilliant performance in 1776.
+It’s impossible for me to hear the name Benjamin Franklin without thinking of da Silva’s brilliant performance in 1776.
 He also created the role of Judd Fry in Oklahoma! and appeared in dozens of films and TV shows.
 But the role he was actually born to play was Larry Foreman in The Cradle Will Rock.
 Da Silva had been a steelworker before he became an actor, and during the original production of Cradle, he impressed John Houseman as “one of the stalwarts” who believed in the show’s message and could be counted on that night at the Venice Theatre.
-Da Silva kept Cradle with him throughout his career, reprising the role of Larry Foreman whenever possible, and later directing numerous incarnations of the show, on and off Broadway.
+Da Silva kept Cradle close throughout his career, frequently reprising the role of Larry Foreman, and later directing numerous incarnations of the show, on and off Broadway.

 It’s interesting to compare the 1938 performances of Howard da Silva and Will Greer (as the villainous Mr. Mister) with their renditions of the same roles in the 1964 Blitzstein concert.
 A quarter century later, da Silva is endowing Larry Foreman with the same vigorous indignation, but shading him much more subtly.
 Greer, on the other hand, goes from sly and sinister in 1938 to a crazed, crusty monster in 1964.
 Both actors are great on both recordings, but I’d really like to hear 1938 Howard da Silva play the climactic scene with 1964 Will Greer.*

-[ * Addendum (July 29, 2013): I’ve just read, in Howard Pollack’s recent biography of Blitzstein, that it’s actually not Will Greer on the 1938 record.
-Apparently he was succeeded in the role by Ralph MacBane for at least part of the Windsor Theatre run.
+[ * Correction (July 29, 2013): I’ve just read, in Howard Pollack’s recent biography of Blitzstein, that it’s actually not Will Greer on the 1938 record.
+Apparently he was succeeded in the role by Ralph MacBane for at least part of the Windsor Theatre run, and it’s MacBane on the cast recording.
 Pollack also clarifies that the recording was made just after, not during, the Windsor engagement.]

 The third of Houseman’s stalwarts was Hiram Sherman, who originated the roles of Reverend Salvation and Junior Mister.
 He was in the cast at the Venice, and in the subsequent run at Houseman and Welles’ Mercury Theatre, but he does not seem to have followed the show to the Windsor, and I don’t think he’s on the 1938 recording.
 I haven’t been able to find an authoritative cast listing for this record, but it does sound like the same actor is playing those two roles, though IBDB lists Maynard Holmes as Junior Mister and Charles Niemeyer as Reverend Salvation for the Windsor run.
 In any case, Hiram Sherman definitely does sing Reverend Salvation in the 1964 concert, and he doesn’t sound like anybody on the earlier record.